 Windows and curtain walls generally represent as much as 50% to 100% of the exterior cladding of large buildings and are determining elements in the performance of the vertical building envelope.
-They are a critical and important architectural feature of a building and represent a significant portion of the overall cost of a building construction.
-Given the ever growing complexity and variety of modern building envelopes, the evaluation of their performance, in terms of structural integrity and durability as well as comfort requirements, in the pre-construction and construction phase is essential in order to avoid undesirable and costly problems during the service life of the building.
+They are a critical and important architectural feature of a building and represent a significant portion of the overall cost of building construction.
+Given the ever-growing complexity and variety of modern building envelopes, the evaluation of their performance, in terms of structural integrity and durability as well as comfort requirements, in the pre-construction and construction phase is essential in order to avoid undesirable and costly problems during the service life of the building.

 Before we delve deeper into the fundamentals of façade testing, let’s review the basics of glazed curtain wall designs.

 Monumental glazed curtain wall systems are normally factory-fabricated assemblies that can be shipped to the job site — either as pre-assembled panels (unitized) or in knocked-down form for onsite assembly (stick).
 Aluminium is invariably the most popular choice of framing material accounting for its versatility, ease of fabrication and light weight.
 Glazing choices include a myriad of glass products as well as composite panels, solid panels or even stone.